Company culture shapes the employee experience every day. It's the reason people look forward to work—or count down the hours until they can log off.

 A company's values should be evident in its daily interactions, workflows, and decision-making.
 Look for real-life examples of core values in action, from how leaders support their teams to how success is celebrated.
 For example, there's a disconnect if a company claims to prioritize work-life balance, but employees feel pressured to work long hours.

 Data-driven insights can reveal whether your corporate culture is thriving or needs improvement.
 Review survey results, employee retention rates, and turnover patterns to see areas where your workplace culture supports (or hinders) employee satisfaction.
+For instance, a 2024 study on culture and turnover utilized data from the 6th Korean Working Conditions Survey to analyze these connections on a large scale.
 Exit interviews are also a valuable tool, offering unfiltered feedback on why employees choose to leave.

 Improving workplace culture is an ongoing process.
 Once you've gathered insights, it's time to implement meaningful changes—whether it's adjusting policies, enhancing recognition programs, or increasing transparency.
 Regularly reassess through employee feedback, surveys, and one-on-one check-ins to track progress.
 A company that listens, adapts, and continuously improves creates a workplace where employees feel valued and motivated to do their best work.